Sir Walter de la Pole1

 Sir Richard Leveson is the son of Sir John Leveson.1

-He was invested as a Knight, Order of the Bath (K.B.).2 He lived at Trentham, Staffordshire, England.1
+He was appointed Knight, Order of the Bath (K.B.)2 He lived at Trentham, Staffordshire, EnglandG.1

 Citations